kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 Adds an additional dimension of configuration that needs to be documented and maintained.

+The existing `excludedResoucePrefixes` already meant that Kueue's view of a Workload's resource request diverged from that of the Kubernetes scheduler.
+However, this KEP allows significantly larger divergences which puts additional pressure on ensuring the transformed resource requests are observable to end users and cluster admins.

 ## Alternatives

 A monolithic `ResourceMapping` that is only read during operator startup